Addressing the growing hidden issue of Modern Slavery

 The Modern Slavery Act 2015 requires all organisations with a turnover of over 37 million to produce an annual statement on how they are combatting Modern Slavery.
 However, all organisations have a responsibility to make their staff aware of this escalating problem and a growing number are now requesting evidence of an ethical supply chain, free from Modern Slavery, where all individuals are treated fairly and justly and their Human Rights are supported.
 By recognising and talking about this issue, we can raise awareness amongst our friends, employees and co-workers.

-If you would like more information about how we can support your staff training and help raise your employees awareness of Modern Slavery, please visit our website www.real-sense.com – the Modern Slavery course forms part of our Corporate Governance suite of courses which includes also LGBTQ Awareness, Equality and Diversity and many more.
+If you would like more information about how we can support your staff training and help raise your employees awareness of Modern Slavery, take a look at our Modern Slavery awareness training which forms part of our Corporate Governance suite of courses which includes also LGBTQ Awareness training, Equality and Diversity training and many more.